Enbridge Northern Gateway Pipelines: History

 The project was proposed in the mid-2000s and was postponed several times.
 It was announced in 2006.
 Enbridge signed a cooperation agreement with PetroChina in 2005 to ensure the utilization of pipeline capacity.
 PetroChina agreed to buy about 200000 oilbbl/d transported through the pipeline.
 In 2007, however, PetroChina withdrew from the projects because of delays in starting the project.

-On 4 December 2009, Canada's National Energy Board (NEB) and the Canadian Environmental Assessment Agency (CEAA) issued the Joint Review Panel Agreement and the terms of reference for the environmental and regulatory review of the Northern Gateway Pipelines.
+On 4 December 2009, the National Energy Board (NEB) and the Canadian Environmental Assessment Agency (CEAA) issued the Joint Review Panel Agreement and the terms of reference for the environmental and regulatory review of the Northern Gateway Pipelines.

-Enbridge Northern Gateway submitted its project application to the National Energy Board on 27 May 2010.
-The eight-volume regulatory application was assessed by a Joint Review Panel (JRP) established by the Canadian Environmental Assessment Agency (CEAA) and the National Energy Board (NEB).
+Enbridge Northern Gateway submitted its project application to the NEB on 27 May 2010.
+The eight-volume regulatory application was assessed by a joint review panel (JRP) established by the CEAA and the NEB.
 On 19 January 2011, the JRP requested that Enbridge provide additional information on the design and risk assessment of the pipelines due to the difficult access and unique geographic location of the proposed project.

 On 17 June 2014 the Canadian government accepted the project's proposal.
-It set out 209 conditions, identified in 2013 by a Joint Review Panel, to be resolved during the next phase of the regulatory process.
+It set out 209 conditions, identified in 2013 by a JRP, to be resolved during the next phase of the regulatory process.

-On 6 May 2016, Enbridge filed a request with the National Energy Board to extend the sunset clause for the Northern Gateway Project.
+On 6 May 2016, Enbridge filed a request with the NEB to extend the sunset clause for the Northern Gateway Project.

 The sunset clause (NEB Condition No. 2) stipulated that construction had to begin before 31 December 2016.

+In June 2016, the Federal Court of Appeal recinded the approval over inadequate and irrregular consultion with First Nations.
+This followed a less binding finding by the BC Supreme Court in January 2016 that the project had failed to consult adequately.
+This highlighted problems with the Bill C-38 and Bill C-45 pipeline approval process and led to revisions in Bill C-69 to make the process compliant with the courts ruling.